 As it turns out, part of emotional well-being includes a feeling of security.
 Companies that can create a greater sense of certainty for their employees — as well as a sense of individual purpose — have a competitive advantage in hiring, retaining and engaging over those that cannot.
 According to Willis Towers Watson data (see Figure 3), the top driver for attraction for U.S. new hires is base salary, indicating workers continue to seek stability over more risky forms of pay (e.g., bonuses, equity).
 Second comes the combination of health and retirement benefits, indicating a desire for greater security in managing health-care costs and conditions as well as financial fitness.
 Third is job security.

-Unfortunately, companies are still not fully understanding these priorities, as employers continue to cite other factors as being most important to employees, with base salary, benefits and job security not making their top-five list.
+Unfortunately, companies are still not fully understanding these priorities, as employers continue to cite other factors as being most important to employees, with a base salary, benefits and job security not making their top-five list.

 The good news is, employers are getting the message about purpose (of the employer-cited drivers of attraction in Figure 3, an organization’s mission, vision and values is listed as No. 1).
 However, as the figure also shows, employers aren’t yet understanding the corresponding message about programs associated with increased certainty being particularly important to employees in the current disruptive environment.
 Said differently, purpose without security is less compelling to today’s talent than is purpose with security.